Py4Phy/PHY432/modules/setup_unix/environment_installation.md

 has_children: false
 ---

-# Installing your software environment

-Follow the instructions on this page in order to install all the software that you will need for this class.
+Follow the instructions on this page in order to **install all the software that you will need for this class**.

 <details open markdown="block">
   <summary>